What Is Cloud Hosting?

 • Cloud hosting uses a pay-as-you-go pricing model.
 In other words, you pay only for the computing resources that you have used.

-• You can choose between a public cloud that is more affordable or a private cloud that is more secure.
+• You can choose between a public cloud that is more affordable or a more secure private cloud.
 Or you can combine the two models for a hybrid approach.

 • By default, cloud hosting is fully managed by the provider, but you can opt for a cloud service that gives you root access if your project or website requires it.